ruby/did_you_mean/README.md

 Aside from the basic features above, the `did_you_mean` gem comes with experimental features.
 They can be enabled by calling `require 'did_you_mean/experimental'`.

-**Keep in mind that these experimental features should never be enabled in production as they would impact Ruby's performance and uses an unstable Ruby API.**
+**Keep in mind that these experimental features should never be enabled in production as they would impact Ruby's performance and use some unstable Ruby APIs.**

 ### Correcting an Instance Variable When It's Incorrectly Typed